karlsloog/sendPwEmail/README.md

 # sendPwEmail
-For using Apps Script to send emails to newly bulk added gsuit account
+For using Apps Script to send emails to newly bulk added gsuit accounts